Vedadiyan/protoval/README.md

         string fieldA = 1 [(validate) = "required|min_len:10|max_len:100|/[Aa-Zz]*/"];
     }

-Regex expression can appear anywhere in the patter and NOT only at the end.
+Regex expression can appear anywhere in the pattern and NOT only at the end.